akirk/friends/readme.txt

 4. Access the most important features using the site menu.

 == Changelog ==
+= 0.20 =
+- Revamp the friendship protocol, allow specifying a codeword and sending a message

 = 0.16 =
 - Bugfixes: Friend Request error handling, feed rules for author
 - Add some help texts